iTrace-Dev/iTrace-Core/build.md

 ### WINDOWS BUILD
 * Clone iTrace-Core repo
-* Extract contents of [dependency zip](https://drive.google.com/open?id=1BF4X3_PJuH0gf0S6Aua9r8hruPpXnbzr) to a folder named "deps" in root of iTrace-Core repository
+* Extract contents of [dependency zip](https://drive.google.com/file/d/1kiDMIgbbvRWB2h_rz3nkJZsjFLu56SYg/view?usp=sharing) to a folder named "deps" in root of iTrace-Core repository

 ### BUILDING IN QT CREATOR
+* Project paths should be configured correctly for Windows if the above steps are followed.
+If not, follow instructions below for QT Creator.

-* Ensure project is type is set to: Desktop QT 5.9.3 MSVC2017 64bit
+* Ensure project is type is set to: Desktop QT 5.10.0 MSVC2017 64bit
 * Double click enginetest.pro
 	* If it contains any path/build information for the tobii sdk as seen below, remove it